Photo: Soop Kim, Unsplash

 At the airport parking, you instruct me.
 'Drive carefully.
 I hope you remember the route.
 Go straight home.'

 No!
 This weather is too good to go home.
-I am going for a long drive and doing childish things.
+I am going for a long drive and I am going to do childish things.
 But I won't tell you that.
-'Of course.'

 This post is part of Blogchatter Half Marathon